hpcleuven/iRODS-User-Training/04_HPC_to_DATA_Handson_User-Training.md

 *-Basic knowledge of command line (Bash) and shell scripting*

-This training explain how to integrate the VSC-PRC and its command line tools with job batch scripts to be able to stagein/stageout data from/to iRODS to the HPC scratch directory.
+This training explains how to integrate the VSC-PRC and its command line tools with job batch scripts to be able to stagein/stageout data from/to iRODS to the HPC scratch directory.

-The first example will be about how you can use VSC-PRC command line tools in a batch script dile.
-How to use the pyhton iRODS client with a batch file is the second example.
+The first exercise will be about how you can use the VSC-PRC command line tools in a batch script.
+The second exercise is how to use the Python iRODS client with a batch file.

-In the directory jobsscripts you can find template files which you can use as reference to create your script
+In the directory jobsscripts, you can find template files which you can use as reference to create your script.

 # Upload the data to irods